nathancarter/group-explorer/js/SheetModel.md

 ///// message formats

-// sent by ??? to create new Sheet.js using loadSheetFromJSON global function export type MSG_loadFromJSON = {
+// sent in gap-pkg-groupexplorer to create new Sheet.js using loadSheetFromJSON global function export type MSG_loadFromJSON = {
    type: 'load from json',
    json: Array<JSONType>